On Purely Data-Driven Massive MIMO Detectors: Preliminaries

-\textbf{Approximate message passing (AMP):} AMP is an iterative detection algorithm designed to be asymptotically optimal in large MIMO systems with i.i.d.
-Gaussian channels \cite{jeon2015optimality}.
-It leverages approximate inference in a graphical model representation of the MIMO system.
-AMP can be seen as a specific case within the iterative framework, using $\mathbf{A}^t = \mathbf{H}^T$ as the linear operator and $\mathbf{b}^t$ as the Onsager term.
-While AMP excels with i.i.d.
-Gaussian channels and its lower complexity, its performance deteriorates for other channel matrices, particularly those that are ill-conditioned or spatially correlated.
+\textbf{Approximate message passing (AMP):} AMP performs approximate inference on a bipartite graph representation of the MIMO system, achieving asymptotically optimal performance in large MIMO systems with \textit{i.i.d.} Gaussian channels \cite{jeon2015optimality}.
+Despite its efficiency, its performance degrades significantly with other types of channels, especially ill-conditioned or spatially correlated channels, which are common in practical scenarios.
+AMP can be formulated as a specific case within the general framework \eqref{equ:iter} by setting $\mathbf{A}^{(t)} = \mathbf{H}^T$ and $\mathbf{b}^{(t)}$ as the Onsager term \cite{jeon2015optimality}.

-\textbf{Orthogonal AMP (OAMP):} OAMP was introduced to relax the constraints on channel matrices posed by AMP \cite{ma2017orthogonal}.
-Specifically designed for unitary-invariant matrices \cite{tulino2004random}, OAMP extends its applicability to a broader range of scenarios beyond the limitations of AMP.
-OAMP can also be considered as a specific case within the iterative framework.
-It does not include $\mathbf{b}^t$ but $\mathbf{A}^t$ is much more complicated, which involves computing a matrix pseudo inverse at each iteration.
+\textbf{Orthogonal AMP (OAMP):} OAMP was introduced to extend AMP's applicability by relaxing the constraints on channel matrices, accommodating unitary-invariant matrices \cite{tulino2004random}.
+Also fitting within the general framework \eqref{equ:iter}, OAMP excludes $\mathbf{b}^{(t)}$ but involves a sophisticated $\mathbf{A}^{(t)}$, which requires computing a matrix pseudo-inverse at each iteration, resulting in a much higher complexity than the original AMP.

-\textbf{Semidefinite Relaxation (SDR):} SDR offers a computationally efficient approximation for the ML detector by proposing a convex relaxation of the ML problem \cite{wiesel2005semidefinite}.
-As the ML detector involves non-convex optimization with high complexity, SDR provides a convex (semidefinite) program approximation that can be solved in polynomial time.

-\textbf{Sphere Decoder:} The sphere decoder (SD) is an efficient search algorithm that prunes the search space based on a defined radius \cite{guo2006algorithm}.
-However, even with the use of SD, the expected computational complexity remains exponential and impractical for many applications.